edgepointlearning/edgepointlearning.github.io/_posts/2018-05-16-smb-eLearning.md

 So now you know what you need, and maybe you have even decided which type of SMB eLearning approach you want to focus on.
 What’s next?
 For any type of training approach, there will be a few steps to take to develop it for your company.

-{% img 'blog/2018/2018-05-16-smb-elearning-infographic.jpg' alt:'eLearning For Small-Medium Businesses' %}
+{% img 'blog/2018/2018-05-16-smb-elearning-infographic.jpg'
+   alt:'eLearning For Small-Medium Businesses' class:'marginBot marginTop' %}
-{: .marginTop .marginBot}
+{: .wideImage }

 #### Start with buy-in from the top